georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 * `hashCode()` and `equals()`
 * A public constructor with all fields

 Some might argue that this functionality can be accomplished by using [Lombok](https://projectlombok.org/), or, on a more drastic note, by switching to [Kotlin](https://kotlinlang.org/).
-I would agree that Java needs to evolve, and this a sign that things are getting better.
+I would agree that Java needs to evolve, and this is a sign that things are getting better.

 Let's focus on the advantages brought for immutability: no `setters` on an object